 Difference in Water Resistance

 The Omega Aqua Terra has a water resistance of 150m / 500ft

 The Rolex Explorer has a water resistance of 100m / 330ft

 Both of the watches have ample water resistance for activities such as swimming, snorkeling, and showering, NOT in hot water, though.
-For a full explanation on how water resistance works visit our water resistance page.
+For a full explanation of how water resistance works, visit our water-resistance page.

 Difference in Case Size